ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Interaction with HTTP/3 GOAWAY frame

-HTTP/3 defines a graceful shutdown mechanism (Section 5.2 of [HTTP3]) that allows a peer to send a GOAWAY frame indicating that it will no longer accept any new incoming requests or pushes.
-This mechanism applies to the CONNECT requests for new WebTransport sessions.
-A GOAWAY frame does not affect data streams for existing WebTransport sessions; those can continue to be opened even after the GOAWAY frame has been sent or received.
+HTTP/3 defines a graceful shutdown mechanism ({{Section 5.2 of HTTP3}}) that allows a peer to send a GOAWAY frame indicating that it will no longer accept any new incoming requests or pushes.

+A client receiving GOAWAY cannot initiate CONNECT requests for new WebTransport sessions if the stream identifier is equal to or greater than the indicated stream ID.

-To drain a WebTransport session, either endpoint can send a DRAIN_WEBTRANSPORT_SESSION capsule.
-After sending or receiving a DRAIN_WEBTRANSPORT_SESSION (0x78ae) capsule, an endpoint MAY continue using the session but SHOULD attempt to gracefully terminate the session as soon as possible.
+An HTTP/3 GOAWAY frame is also a signal to applications to initiate shutdown for all WebTransport sessions.
+To shut down a single WebTransport session, either endpoint can send a DRAIN_WEBTRANSPORT_SESSION (0x78ae) capsule.

 ~~~
 DRAIN_WEBTRANSPORT_SESSION Capsule {